mochastudy/mochastudy.github.io/notes/_posts/2019-03-18-learning-php-1.md

 ### Using PHP
 * With .php extension, they have instant access to the scripting language.
-* '<?php' tells the web server to allow the PHP program to interpret all the code up to the '?>'.
+* <pre><?php></pre> tells the web server to allow the PHP program to interpret all the code up to the <pre>?></pre>.
 * Outside of these opening and closing tag, everything is sent to the client as direct HTML.
 * With PHP, developers have a scripting language that is incredibly speedy and integrates seamlessly with HTML markup.

 ### Using MySQL
-* In the early days, many sites used flat text files to store data such as usernames and passwords -> This can cause problems if the file wasn't correctedly locked against corruption.
+* In the early days, many sites used flat text files to store data such as usernames and passwords.
+This can cause problems if the file wasn't correctedly locked against corruption.
 Also, this can get so big to manage. -> Need for relational databases with structured querying
 * MySQL is a robust and exceptionally fast database management system that uses English-like commands.
 * There are a lot of things you can do with MySQL (combining related data sets to bring related pieces of info together, ask for result in different orders, etc.).